manga-raiku/raiku-app/README.md

 - [x] multiple pre search
 - [ ] control plugin separate
 - [ ] fix url with proxy wrong

+- [ ] use QScrollArea and QVirtualScroll

+- [ ] bootloop in page read if plugin not install

 ### Customize the configuration